YJiangcm/Lion/README.md

 ## Training Process
+Below shows one iteration of our adversarial distillation framework.
 ### 1. Imitation Stage
 #### 1.1 Acquire the teacher's response on the Train Pool

 ```bash
 python src/chatgpt_inference.py \
   -q <path_to_json_file_for_the_Train_Pool> \
   -o <path_to_chatgpt_inference_for_the_Train_Pool> \
   --api_key <your_openai_api_key>
 ```

 #### 1.2 Instruction-tuning the student based on the teacher’s response on the Train Pool

 ```bash
 torchrun --nproc_per_node=8 --master_port=<your_random_port> src/train.py \
     --model_name_or_path <path_to_hf_converted_ckpt_and_tokenizer> \